compsoc-edinburgh/betterinformatics/_sections/2016/year1/inf1-op.md

     1. Select "JUnit", press "Next", and then choose JUnit 4, and press finish.
     1. Press finish on the screen again.
     1. Now when a test file is selected, simply go to Run -> Run as -> JUnit test to run the test.
--   **Labs**
-    - There is nothing to submit.
-Attendance is not recorded.
-    - You only need to fill out the online form at the end of the week to record your progress.
 -   **[Tutorials](http://www.inf.ed.ac.uk/teaching/courses/inf1/op/tutorials.html)** (read this document!)
-    - These start on week 2.
-    - There are exactly [two tutorials] taking place in every time slot.
-You do not need to stick to the same room each week.
-      - 1.B09 for the Fundamental tutorial
-      - 1.B10 for the Advanced tutorial
     - _[Which tutorial should I go to?](http://www.inf.ed.ac.uk/teaching/courses/inf1/op/tutorial-list.html)_
 -   **What's the deal with IntelliJ?**
     - Unfortunately, the exam is optimised for Eclipse.
 Apparently IntelliJ does dodgy things in the exam, making things scary.